spyoungtech/FreeSimpleGUI/docs/index.md

 Be Pythonic...

 This one is difficult for me to define.
 The code implementing PySimpleGUI isn't PEP8 compliant, but it is consistent.
 The important thing was what the user saw and experienced while coding, NOT the choices for naming conventions in the implementation code.
-The user interface to PySimpleGUI now has a PEP8 compliant interface.
+The user interface to FreeSimpleGUI now has a PEP8 compliant interface.
 The methods are snake_case now (in addition to retaining the older CamelCase names)

 I ended up defining it as - attempt to use language constructs in a natural way and to exploit some of Python's interesting features.
 It's Python's lists and optional parameters make PySimpleGUI work smoothly.